Gansevoort in Saratoga County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1783.

 Location.
 43° 11.781′ N, 73° 39.152′ W. Marker is in Gansevoort, New York, in Saratoga County.
-Marker is at the intersection of Wilton Gansevoort Road (County Route 32) and Catherine Street, on the left when traveling north on Wilton Gansevoort Road.
+It is at the intersection of Wilton Gansevoort Road (County Route 32) and Catherine Street, on the left when traveling north on Wilton Gansevoort Road.
 Touch for map.
 Marker is in this post office area: Gansevoort NY 12831, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Northumberland Veterans Memorial (within shouting distance of this marker); Youth Park (about 500 feet away, measured in a direct line); Mawney Tavern (approx. 2.2 miles away); John McCrea (approx. 3.4 miles away); Five Porch Farm (approx. 3.6 miles away); Gen. Schuyler's Intrenchments (approx. 3.6 miles away); Col. Sidney Berry (approx. 3.7 miles away); Emerson’s Tavern (approx. 3.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Northumberland Veterans Memorial (within shouting distance of this marker); Youth Park (about 500 feet away, measured in a direct line); Mawney Tavern (approx. 2.2 miles away); John McCrea (approx. 3.4 miles away); Five Porch Farm (approx. 3.6 miles away); Gen. Schuyler's Intrenchments (approx. 3.6 miles away); Col. Sidney Berry (approx. 3.7 miles away); Emersons Tavern (approx. 3.7 miles away).
 Touch for a list and map of all markers in Gansevoort.

 Also see . . .